Drinking Water Supply & Quality: Central Coast Region

 The four priority project types include water sustainability improvements, anadromous fish habitat enhancement, wetland restoration, and urban greening.

-The most recent application cycle closed in July 2020.
+The most recent application window closed August 2021.

 Approximately $3 million for Central California and $2 million for Southern California (2020).
 There are no minimum or maximum award amounts though most funded projects are typically between $50,000 and $1,000,000.

 Nonpoint Source Pollution (NPS) Control Program – California Department of Water Resources

 Public agencies, nonprofits, federally recognized Native American Tribes, state agencies, public colleges, federal agencies.

 Develop and/or implement management measures for nonpoint source pollutants for bodies of water in the Central Coast region, which include Pajaro, Salinas (lower), Santa Mario/Oso Flaco, Morro Bay, Franklin Creek, and Carpinteria Creek (refer to Section E of program guidelines on pages 27-29).